awongCM/star-wars-hall-of-fame-react/README.md

 - ~~Make data saving capabilities to be persistent~~
 - ~~Handle multi asynchronous requests logic~~
 - ~~To decide whether I should use JSX instead of js moving forth~~
-- Provite MongoDB service for hosting star wars images
+- Provide MongoDB service for hosting star wars images
+- Refactored class-based components to make use of hooks